mattobrien415/blog/content/deep learning/boxing_003.md

 ![chart_002](https://github.com/mobbSF/blog/blob/master/images/chart_002.png?raw=true)

-This shows we can get an ROI around 22.5% if we set the decision threshold to roughly 0.90.
+This shows we can get an ROI of roughly 22.5% if we set the decision threshold to 0.90.
 We could push it up to 24.8% if we choose 0.94 as the threshold, but notice the precipitous drop starting at 0.95 on the plot above.
 Better to be wary of possible noise and choose the median value.

 To unpack the ROI value, we can look at the actual dollar amount earned: